procoder4606/MAIL_genrator/README.md

 One-click operation: Generate + Send combined in single button

 Bottom Line:
-It's an AI email assistant that reads incoming emails, writes contextually appropriate responses in your chosen tone, and automatically sends them - saving you time and effort! ⚡📧RetrySG(venv) Pstreamlit run main.pytop\shlok and aahand\MailMate>
+It's an AI email assistant that reads incoming emails, writes contextually appropriate responses in your chosen tone, and automatically sends them - saving you time and effort! ⚡📧RetrySG(venv) Pstreamlit run main.pytop\shlok and aahand\MAIL-GENRATOR>
       👋 Welcome to Streamlit!
       If you'd like to receive helpful onboarding emails, news, offers, promotions, and the occasional swag, please enter your email address below.
 Otherwise,